PacoReinaCampo/MPSoC-NTM/lifecycle/scala/book/chapters/chapter1.md

 ### Floating Point Literals

-Floating-point literals represent numbers with a fractional part and can be expressed in standard or exponential notation:
+Floating-Point literals represent numbers with a fractional part and can be expressed in standard or exponential notation:

 - **Standard Notation**:
    * Example: `3.14`, `0.0`, `-1.5`